 There are more specific rules per zone too but those are the basics.

 The girls spent most of their time on the free bounce section where they were quite happy and actually played really well together.
-My eldest (5, nearly 6) is really quite sporty – she must get it from her father, certainly not me, and as I’ve said before, they are both fearless.
-After observing the other more experienced jumpers she was off.
-Bouncing from mat to mat, onto the central block over the ramps, doing cartwheels etc. I was actually really impressed.
+My eldest (5, nearly 6) is really quite sporty.
+She must get it from her father, certainly not me.
+As I’ve said before, they are both fearless.
+After observing the other more experienced jumpers she was off, bouncing from mat to mat, onto the central block over the ramps, doing cartwheels etc. I was actually really impressed.

 From there they went to the ‘Big Bag’ which is basically a trampoline in front of a ‘giant bag which they then bounce and land on, then clamber over the other side, run round and start again.
 They spent about 15 minutes on that and then went back to the free bounce section.

-My husband and I were able to observe them from the comfort of the Tuck Shop balcony area where they have a selection of hot and cold beverages, crisps, sweets, sandwiches etc. Perfectly adequate for parents to kill an hour (or two) while their kids burn some energy.
+My husband and I were able to observe them from the comfort of the Tuck Shop balcony area.
+Here they have a selection of hot and cold beverages, crisps, sweets, sandwiches etc. Perfectly adequate for parents to kill an hour (or two) while their kids burn some energy.

-Overall Review: I would highly recommend this activity for kids of all ages and adults!
+I would highly recommend this activity for kids of all ages and adults!
 It’s perfect for families and you can even host your kids’ birthday party there.
-It’s maybe not ideal for babies and small toddlers, although they do have a soft block play area for little kids so I guess if you were to take your toddlers onto the mats with you, that would be fine too.
-(There was one other little girl jumping with her family who was around 2&1/2 I’m guessing and she really had a ball.)
+It’s maybe not ideal for babies and small toddlers, although they do have a soft block play area for little kids.
+I guess if you were to take your toddlers onto the mats with you, that would be fine too.

-Down side: The kids were so exhausted that getting them to leave was a problem, and then they fell asleep in the car at about 16.00.
+The kids were so exhausted that getting them to leave was a bit of a problem.
+And then they fell asleep in the car at about 16.00.
 We will definitely go earlier in the morning next time to try avoid overtired bounced-out kids.

 If you are keen, please take a look at their website.
 It has all the info and prices on it.
-You can even buy your tickets online in advance, and they have a variety of different priced packages for families, groups etc. Currently they have three branches in Gauteng, with Durban and Cape Town branches opening soon.
+You can even buy your tickets online in advance.
+They have a variety of different priced packages for families, groups etc. Currently they have three branches in Gauteng, with Durban and Cape Town branches opening soon.

 Note: This is not a sponsored post, just my review of our personal experience.